jcjackyepicbox/epic_form/README.md

   Server side renderer for web development using NodeJs and React.
 Route handling using react-router and loadable to implement lazy load script files.

+  Web Platform to manage, create, and analyze forms.
+Create and design forms alike google forms and typeform.
+Analyze responses and insights from respondent answers.
+Account login currently only support google oauth.

   Tech Stack:

   - NodeJs - Express